docker/for-win/README.md

 ### Component Projects

-Docker for Windows uses many open source components.
+Docker Desktop for Windows uses many open source components.
 A full list of components and licenses is available inside of Docker from `About Docker -> Acknowledgements` in the :whale: menu.